NA-Tree/packet-sniffer/README.md

 ## Known issues:

-* the message of the form "Capturing (type 'stop' to pause, 'quit' to exit): 51pkt [00:05,  7.18pkt/s]" is present many times throughout the process and gets annoying

 * when using the port filters and a port is unkown, it will still appear

 ## things to do :